Road Not Taken Accessibility Report

 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.

-If you want to play Road Not Taken, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:
+If you want to play Road Not Taken, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

 We haven’t documented any accessibility features for Reading in Road Not Taken which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
 The following games are similar to Road Not Taken, and offer accessibility features for Reading:

-We haven’t documented any accessibility features for Navigation in Road Not Taken which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We haven’t documented any accessibility features for Navigation in Road Not Taken which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
 The following games are similar to Road Not Taken, and offer accessibility features for Navigation:

 We've documented 3 accessibility features for Visual in Road Not Taken which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.